-- 1.1 The Board of Trustees, CEO and Head Teacher have overall responsibility for the school's Special Education Needs and Disabilities Policy. - 1.2 The school's SENDco is Miss A Douglass. - 1.3 The Governor responsible for SEND is Chris Lane - 1.4 The day-to-day implementation of this policy falls to the staff in the school.
+The Board of Trustees, the Chief Executive Officer (CEO) and Head Teacher have overall responsibility for the school's Special Education Needs and Disabilities Policy.

+The school's SENDCo is Mrs A Barber

+The Governor responsible for SEND is Mr C Lane

+The day-to-day implementation of this policy falls to the staff in the school.

-The SENDCo and link governor ensure that the Special Educational Needs policy works within the guidelines and inclusion policies of the following:
+The SENDCo and link governor ensure that the Special Educational Needs Policy works within the guidelines and inclusion policies of the following:

-- The Code of Practice 2014, (updated January 2015) - The Special Educational Needs and Disabilities Regulation 2014 - Sunderland Authority documentation: Together for Children (Supporting Children and Young People who have Special Education Needs and Disabilities (SEND) in mainstream schools - Children and Families Act 2014 - 1.5 This policy should be read in conjunction with other school policies to include child protection and safeguarding, admissions, complaints, medicine, behaviour, single equality scheme, etc.
+- The Code of Practice 0-25 2014, (updated January 2015) - The Special Educational Needs and Disabilities Regulation 2014 - Sunderland Authority documentation: Together for Children (Supporting Children and Young People who have Special Education Needs and Disabilities (SEND) age 0-25 - the Local Offer - Children and Families Act 2014 - Statutory Guidance on Supporting Pupils with Medical Conditions - Inclusion Policy - Accessibility Policy and Plan

+This policy should be read in conjunction with other school policies and national guidelines to include child protection and safeguarding, admissions, complaints, behaviour, attendance and punctuation, single equality scheme, teachers' standards and the National Curriculum of England etc.